SloughJE/aerial_straps_classifier/README.md

 While MLflow provides a structured and comprehensive platform for model management, in our scenario we want to decouple the production environment from MLflow.
 This approach ensures minimal dependencies and enhanced robustness in our deployment pipeline.
 Here’s a generalized methodology:

-1. **Model Registration**: After model training, register your model using the MLflow UI and transition it to the "Production" stage, as mentioned above.
+1. **Model Registration**: After model training, register your model using the MLflow UI and transition it to the "Production" stage, as detailed above.

 2. **Registered Production Model Deployment**: Using the function `copy_prod_model_to_destination`, the latest registered production model is copied and stored in a static location that is accessible to the deployment environment.
 This step facilitates model deployment without having to use the MLflow api, thus avoiding installing the package in the production environment.
 To run this step of the pipline: